jimi151/cvdate/README.md

-# A tiny datetime and timestamp tranlate tool.
+# A tiny datetime and timestamp conversion tool by rust.

+notice: Demos local timezone is east 8,other timezone need to change the assert_eq right.

 ## from format str to create the time string
 - format dis
    - %Y : year